arazgholami/todo/README.md

 ## Features

+- **Serverless Sync and Reminder**: Sync your tasks between your devices and set reminder for each one of your task without a server
 - **Category Management**: Organize your tasks into custom categories with a default "General" category
 - **Task Organization**:
   - Create, edit, and delete tasks